 Follow the guidelines "Reinstall Windows compatible MBR" to remove Ubuntu in the access menu.

-Executing this action will allow your PC to boot from Windows but Ubuntu partition will still remain in your drive.
+Executing this action will allow your PC to boot from Windows but Ubuntu partition will remain in your drive.
 To remove it, follow these steps accordingly.

 To allocate disk space to other partitions you can make use of third party applications for this purpose.
-There are so many apps online that can be downloaded for free but make sure that you check seek technical support should you have any need for help when installing a new operating system.
+There are so many apps online that can be downloaded for free but make sure that you check to seek technical support should you have any need for help when installing a new operating system.

 This case is for computers that run parallel with or without another OS or if you wish to delete all data from your hard drive.
 This action will leave your drive with zero data.

-Procedure of Uninstalling Ubuntu by wiping Hard Drive
+The procedure of Uninstalling Ubuntu by wiping Hard Drive

 A more radical approach will be to wipe off the hard drive completely.
 This step will erase all data on your drive and not only the Ubuntu software.